 What other support is available to me for spring 2022 teaching?

 Please see the Support for Faculty tab at the top of this webpage.

 What about grading?
 Can I use pass/fail grading?

 Faculty should provide grades according to the traditional grading mode set for their class.
-The adjusted grading policy is no longer in effect.

 I have additional questions related to teaching and academic policies.
 Who should I ask?

 Please begin by asking your department chair, who will be your best resource at this time.